ktakeuchi/SOC-Automation-Lab/README.md

 - Automated email sent to analyst for triage
 - Waits for analyst input, then disables the user account in AD if needed
 - Detection aligned with MIRE ATT&CK techniques
-- Built entirely in a segmented network
+- Built a **fully** on-prem SIEM + SOAR stack using Splunk in a segmented VM-based homelab
-- Fully on-premise Splunk Enterprise and Splunk SOAR

 ## Technologies Used
 - **Splunk Enterprise**